how do I choose the best case for my gaming PC?

 The space inside the pc tower is a very important point, since you must think about it both so that the selected components fit in it (paying special attention to other components such as the graphics card) and so that once assembled, the airflow inside it is adequate for a perfect ventilation of all the components of the computer tower.

 If you are thinking of building a gaming PC or renovating the one you already have, you are probably wondering... what is a form factor?
-The form factor refers to the motherboard and has different sizes and shapes that will determine the space and the disposition we can count on to incorporate the rest of the components we will need to make use of your future or renewed computer.
+The form factor refers to the motherboard and has different sizes and shapes that will determine the space and layout that we can count on to incorporate the rest of the components that we will need to make use of your future or renovated computer.
 Do you want to know more?

 Different form factors